 Why Slow Drains Are a Problem

 You may be tempted to put off dealing with slow drains, thinking they’re more of an annoyance than a real issue.
-However, ignoring the problem will just lead to pipe damage over time.
-This damage comes with other problems that impact your health and safety.
-These problems could include:
+However, delaying the fix can cause pipe damage over time, leading to more serious issues that can jeopardize your health and safety.

-- Standing Water that becomes a breeding ground for mold, mildew, and bacteria.
+- Health hazards: Standing water that becomes a breeding ground for mold, mildew, and bacteria.

-- Foul Odors caused by trapped food waste or grease that start to decay.
+- Foul odors: Trapped food waste or grease can start to decay, creating persistent, unpleasant smells.

 Catching and addressing slow drains early can save you from bigger (and more expensive) issues down the road.